Registration of birth outside Sri Lanka

 (a).
 Application for Registration of a Birth outside Sri Lanka (Ceylon ) Citizenship Form - Act No 18 of 1948

-These three forms should be submitted along with the originals of the following documents.
+These three forms should be submitted along with the originals and three photocopies of the following documents.

 (i).
 The Birth Certificate issued by the Competent Authority in the country of the birth of the child.